mcidclan/atomic-point-of-view/README.md

 ### 1 Bit Color Mapping
 1 bit color mapping or 1BCM is about generating two frames to be mapped for drawing the current point of view.
-The first frame is produced by recording each visible voxels as a bit.
+The first frame is produced by recording each visible voxel as a bit.
 The other is a rendering of the visible colored voxels in very low definition.
 This allows the APoV generator to significantly reduce the amount of its output data.
+The depth information is still exported, but will be associated with a group of voxels instead of a single one.

-As an example, this is how to generate a streamable region of 45x45 point of views, using 1 Bit Color Mapping with a rgb map of 8x8 pixels:
+As an example, this is how to generate a streamable region of 45x45 point of views, using 1 Bit Color Mapping with a RGB map of 8x8 pixels:
 ./bin/apov space-block-size:256 vertical-pov-count:45 horizontal-pov-count:45 \
     ray-step:256 max-ray-depth:128 projection-depth:400 use-1bit-color-mapping \
     export-header color-map-size:8